Ofakim: Economy

-One of Israel's 14 tennis centers is located in Ofakim.
-It opened in 1990 and has six courts.
-The city also has a soccer stadium.
-The Nahal Shomriya cycling route around Ofakim was inaugurated in 2010.
-The 60-centimeter-wide single route winds through 1,500 dunams (approx 375 acres) in Ofakim Forest, passing through Nahal Shomriya and Nahal Patish, and looping around eight local moshavim.

 Transportation

 Ofakim is accessible by Highway 25 and Route 241.
 Ofakim is connected to the Trans-Israel Highway via Highway 264.

 The Ashkelon–Beersheba railway, a new railway line which connected Ofakim with Tel Aviv and Beersheba, was inaugurated in August 2015, which finally connected the railway line between Ashkelon and Beersheba.
 The Ofakim railway station was opened on December 31, 2015.
 The rail line connects Ofakim to Beersheba in the Southeast, and to Ashkelon and beyond to Greater Tel Aviv in the Northwest.

-Ben Gurion Airport, the closest major international airport, is located about 101km North from Ofakim, which can be accessed via a drive along the Trans-Israel Highway.